Europe's seas to lose almost a third of life due to climate change: report | DW | 11.06.2019

-Europe's waters are expected to lose 30% of their already-vulnerable ocean life to further warming, says a new study.
-The report provides the clearest picture yet of how climate breakdown puts ocean ecosystems at risk.
+Europe's waters are expected to lose 30% of their already vulnerable ocean life due to further warming, says a new study.
+The report reveals Europe is among the most vulnerable in terms of impact on marine ecosystems.

-With warmer oceans pushing fish towards the cooler poles and larger species suffering the biggest decline, the report, "Global ensemble projections reveal trophic amplification of ocean biomass declines with climate change," aims to provide a clearest picture yet of how climate breakdown risks the structure and function of our oceans' ecosystems.
+With warmer oceans pushing fish toward the cooler poles and larger species suffering the biggest declines, the new report, "Global ensemble projections reveal trophic amplification of ocean biomass declines with climate change," aims to provide the clearest picture yet of how climate breakdown risks the structure and function of our oceans' ecosystems.

-While warmer global temperatures have already caused a significant loss and redistribution of the world's sea life, the impact in Europe will be the most keenly felt, according to Boris Worm of Dalhousie University, one of the report's 35 authors.
+While warmer global temperatures have already caused a significant loss and redistribution of the world's sea life, the impacts in Europe will be the most keenly felt, according to one of the report's 35 authors, Boris Worm from Dalhousie University in Halifax, Canada.

-DW talked to him about the impact of climate change in the oceans and how we can reverse the trend.
+DW spoke with Worm about the impact of climate change in the oceans, where are we heading and how we can reverse the trend.

 DW: It doesn't come as a surprise that climate change is affecting the oceans.
 But what's the situation in Europe's seas?

-Boris Worm: In Europe we typically don't feel as vulnerable to climate change as, say, people in Bangladesh or in Sub-Saharan Africa.
-But this report shows that Europe is actually among the most vulnerable in terms of climate impact on marine ecosystems and decline in marine animal biomass.
+Boris Worm: In Europe we typically don't feel as vulnerable to climate change than, say, people in Bangladesh or in sub-Saharan Africa.
+But this report shows that Europe is actually among the most vulnerable in terms of climate impacts on marine ecosystems and declines in marine animal biomass.

-In various regions of Europe, there has already been a 15-20% reduction in productive capacity and we expect a further 30% reduction with the additional warming.
-The global average masks the fact that the declines we're already seeing, and expect to see in the future, will be much more damaging here than in other ocean basins.

-From that perspective, Europe is not shielded in any way from the impact of climate change on our oceans; we're actually at the forefront of climate change.
-We can't buy our way out of this.

 Read more: 'Fishing the last fish': Is the EU doing enough to protect fisheries?